AminMal/gen/README.md

 // values will be a slice, containing 10000 elements,
 // which all of them have the value of 2
 ```
-Although it may seem unuseful in the first sight, but it can be super-useful specially in property-based-testings, or inferring/creating new generators!
+Although it may seem silly in the first sight, but it can be super-useful specially in property-based-testings, or inferring/creating new generators!

 ## OneOf ##
 `OneOf` is yet another generator, which as its name declares, can select a value among it's given values: